GideonBature/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 *   Directory: `0x01-python-if_else_loops_functions`
 *   File: `9-print_last_digit.py`

-Done?!
-Help

-×

-#### Learners who are done with "9.
-There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important"

-Check your code

-×

-#### Correction of "9.
-There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important"

-Start a new test Close

-Requirement success

-Requirement fail

-Code success

-Code fail

-Efficiency success

-Efficiency fail

-Text answer success

-Text answer fail

-Skipped - Previous check failed

-Get a sandbox

 ### 10\. a + b

-mandatory

 Write a function that adds two integers and returns the result.